 eligible for division.
 Instead, courts will only divide the amount that

 was earned during the course of marriage.

 To determine how this is divided, a court and judge will consider the following factors:

 - The financial circumstances of each spouse

 - Each spouse’s contributions to the marriage

 - The debts and liabilities of each spouse

 military divorce, the situation may be different than as presented above.

 Considering Divorce?
 Contact Owenby Law, P.A.

-If you have been contemplating divorce, we urge you contact
+If you have been contemplating divorce or military divorce, we urge you

 that must be examined and handled to ensure a smooth divorce process,